 “Any dog under 50 pounds is a cat, and cats are pointless.” – Ron Swanson

-Normally, I adore everything that comes out of Nick Offerman‘s character on Parks & Recreation mouth.
+Normally, I adore everything that comes out of the mouth of Nick Offerman‘s character on Parks & Recreation.
 This, not so much.
 But it wasn’t too long ago that I also fell into the camp of “small dogs are annoying/pointless/etc.”

 About two years ago, I decided it was time to adopt my own dog.
 I was looking at spaniel mixes, pit mixes, and a myriad of other dogs whose weights don’t traditionally dip under 35 or so pounds.
 I found a dog from a rescue, a pointer mix, I fell in love and went to go visit the dog on the foundation’s adoption day.

 I felt like I had been catfished.
 Not only was this dog not the pup described on the website, but she wasn’t cat-friendly either, which isn’t something my calico would appreciate.
 I stood around dumbly, not sure what to do with myself.